 “When they’re up there and they’re singing, all the troubles, woes and difficulties fly out the window with the notes.” – Chorus Director, Con Fullam

-As always, incoming ticket holders can enjoy the soothing sounds of the Western Mountain Trash Can Band to commence the magical evening of music in the mountains.
+As always, incoming ticket holders enjoyed the soothing sounds of the Western Mountain Trash Can Band to kick-off the magical evening of music in the mountains.

-Gate opens at 4:30 p.m.
-Adults: $25 at the gate and after May 15, 2014, $20 in advance with Early Bird pricing.
+Gate opened at 4:30 p.m.
+Adult tickets were purchased for $20 prior to May 15.
+After May 15, $25 or $30 at the gate.
 Youth tickets for age 17 and younger are free of charge, thanks to our generous sponsors.
-Adult tickets can be purchased online at Tranten’s Family Markets, in Kingfield and Farmington, or at Showhegan Savings Bank in Kingfield and Farmington.
+Adult tickets were purchased online at Tranten’s Family Markets, in Kingfield and Farmington, or at Showhegan Savings Bank in Kingfield and Farmington.